 Not only do the JPX923 Hot Metal Pro irons offer higher launch than other competitors on this list, but they also offer a more forgiving hitting area that rivals what we’ve seen from the best game improvement irons on the market.

 Callaway Apex Iron Set

-The Apex irons have been designed to take advantage of the company’s 360 Face Cup technology that assists with forgiveness by flexing at impact.
-The technology also creates a hot face that ramps up the ball speed off the face for exceptionally long distance with each iron.
+The irons have been designed to take advantage of the company’s 360 Face Cup technology that assists with forgiveness by flexing at impact.
+The technology also creates a hot face that ramps up the ball speed off the face for exceptionally long distances with each iron.

 Wonderful to experience, the Apex irons top our list as the best available iron set on this list.
 We can’t imagine that you’ll find a better set to own for your jump into the forged iron category.

 - Lie Angle: 60.5°-64°

 - Smartly-designed hollow iron that has exceptional feel and distance

 - Incredible shot shaping with the higher irons in the P790 set

 - Tungsten weighting in the 3-through 7 irons give the golfer flexibility and control

 - Not an inexpensive set, but one of the best forged iron set on the market